Automated analyser: Immuno-based analysers

-Hematology analysers
+Haematology analysers

 These are used to perform complete blood counts, erythrocyte sedimentation rates (ESRs), or coagulation tests.

 Cell counters

 Automated cell counters sample the blood, and quantify, classify, and describe cell populations using both electrical and optical techniques.

 Electrical analysis involves passing a dilute solution of the blood through an aperture across which an electrical current is flowing.
 The passage of cells through the current changes the impedance between the terminals (the Coulter principle).
 A lytic reagent is added to the blood solution to selectively lyse the red cells (RBCs), leaving only white cells (WBCs), and platelets intact.
 Then the solution is passed through a second detector.
 This allows the counts of RBCs, WBCs, and platelets to be obtained.
 The platelet count is easily separated from the WBC count by the smaller impedance spikes they produce in the detector due to their lower cell volumes.

 Optical detection may be utilised to gain a differential count of the populations of white cell types.
 A dilute suspension of cells is passed through a flow cell, which passes cells one at a time through a capillary tube past a laser beam.
 The reflectance, transmission and scattering of light from each cell is analysed by sophisticated software giving a numerical representation of the likely overall distribution of cell populations.

-Some of the latest hematology instruments may report Cell Population Data that consist in Leukocyte morphological information that may be used for flagging Cell abnormalities that trigger the suspect of some diseases.
+Some of the latest haematology instruments may report Cell Population Data that consist in Leukocyte morphological information that may be used for flagging Cell abnormalities that trigger the suspect of some diseases.

 Reticulocyte counts can now be performed by many analysers, giving an alternative to time-consuming manual counts.
 Many automated reticulocyte counts, like their manual counterparts, employ the use of a supravital dye such as new methylene blue to stain the red cells containing reticulin prior to counting.
 Some analysers have a modular slide maker which is able to both produce a blood film of consistent quality and stain the film, which is then reviewed by a medical laboratory professional.